mozilla/mozilla_ci_tools/docs/index.rst

 ============

 Mozilla CI Tools (mozci) is designed to allow interacting with the various components which compose Mozilla's Continous Integration.
-Specially we're talking about the builds and test jobs produced in treeherder_.
+Specifically, we're talking about the builds and test jobs produced in treeherder_.

 mozci tools has several modules and command line scripts to help you use them.